 We are deeply disappointed with proposed cuts to geriatrics training outlined by President Trump in his budget plan for FY 2019, and are concerned about what these cuts will mean for the care and health of older adults.
-Specifically, the President's budget calls for the health professions programs within HRSA to receive a \$451 million cut which would likely zero out funding for the Geriatrics Workforce Enhancement Program (GWEP).
+Specifically, the President's budget calls for the health professions programs within the Health Resources and Services Administration (HRSA) to receive a \$451 million cut which would likely zero out funding for the Geriatrics Workforce Enhancement Program (GWEP).